bigskysoftware/intercooler-js/www/_posts/2016-1-18-rescuing-rest.md

 REST-ful JSON APIs can still be useful, of course, for simple cases where CRUD-style operations are sufficient.
 But there is a reason that database vendors decided on something as powerful as [SQL](https://en.wikipedia.org/wiki/SQL) for describing data operations.
 As JSON
-API needs approach the complexity of relational data-store needs, we should expect that infrastructure approximating the complexity of SQL will arise.
+API needs approach the complexity of relational data-store needs, we should expect that infrastructure approximating the complexity of SQL will arise alongside those needs.

 The fact is, highly-stateful SPAs and REST will probably never mix well.